Sara Casapulla is from Italy. She adopted two beautiful Indies while posted in India on work.

 I decided I would take her home with me and I named her Maya.

 When I brought her home she slept for days, as she was obviously exhausted.
-My partner Valentino already had a dog who "fathered" Maya from the first moment he saw her, and they became best friends in a span of days!
+We already had a dog in the house who "fathered" Maya from the first moment he saw her, and they became best friends in a span of days!

 The tiny shy girl blossomed into a healthy capricious princess and became the ruler of the house!